If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 Are Dracaena marginata plants poisonous?

 The Dracaena marginata plants are highly toxic for animals, such as cats and dogs, but they are non-toxic to humans.
-However, it is best to keep it only as a decorative plant and not ingest it.
+However, it is best to keep it as a decorative plant and not ingest it.

 How long does a Dracaena marginata plant take to grow?